 Thank you for your interest in working at Driffield School and Sixth Form.
-I hope that, after reading the information provided, you will feel not only encouraged to apply, but excited by the opportunities that Driffield has to offer and the school.
+I hope that, after reading the information provided, you will feel not only encouraged to apply, but excited by the opportunities that Driffield has to offer.

+I took up post at Driffield School in May 2018 and, having worked in a variety of schools, I was attracted by the huge potential of the students and the school.
 For me, Driffield has the perfect comprehensive mix of students.
 We are challenged in our teaching by both our most able, many of whom secure places at Russell group universities, and by those who rely on us for the extra support and care they can sometimes need.
 Our students are a pleasure to teach and are our greatest assets.
 I have no doubt that Driffield School will be an outstanding school, but this is not the driver for myself, the governors or the staff.
 We want to provide the very best of educational experiences for every young person in our local area and this is our motivation.